clemensv/avrotize/avrojson.md

   are identifiable through the syntax.
-While JSON has no further data type concepts, several serialization frameworks and even some standards leaning on JSON (e.g. OpenAPI) introduce the notion of a "discriminator" property, which is inside the serialized object and unambiguously identifies the type such that the deserialization stage can instantiate and populate the correct type in cases where multiple candidate types exist.
+While JSON has no further data type concepts, several serialization frameworks and even some standards leaning on JSON (e.g. OpenAPI) introduce the notion of a "discriminator" property, which is inside the encoded object and unambiguously identifies the type such that the decoding stage can instantiate and populate the correct type in cases where multiple candidate types exist.

 On each of these items, the Avro JSON encoding's choices are in direct conflict